 Restrictions

-To the extent that an employee is entitled to any paid leave, such leave shall be taken and it shall run concurrently with family and medical leave, except that the employee may request to reserve ten (10) days of sick leave.
+To the extent that an employee is entitled to any paid leave, such leave shall be taken and it shall run concurrently with family and medical leave.
 (This requirement shall not apply to employees taking workers’ compensation leave.)
 However, when an employee's work-related injury/medical state qualifies as a serious health condition, worker's compensation leave shall run concurrently with the twelve (12) workweek entitlement.

 Paid leave used by the employee as required under this policy shall count, as applicable, against the twelve (12) or twenty-six (26) FMLA workweek entitlement.